tovmariupol/collect_metrics/README.md

 sudo apt-cache policy docker-ce sudo apt-get install docker-ce docker-ce-cli containerd.io

+By default, the docker command can only be run the root user or by a user in the docker group.
+I recommend adding your user to the docker group, if you want to avoid typing sudo whenever you run docker command.

+sudo usermod -aG docker ${USER}

+To apply the new group membership, log out of the server and back in, or type the following:

+su - ${USER}

+Confirm that your user is now added to the docker group by typing:

+id -nG

 ### Installing

 To install create a folder for this project and copy the project files to it.
 Create docker image:

 sudo docker build -t collect_metrics .

 If there were no errors when building the image, then the scrip is ready to run.